Growth is essential to the survival of growing businesses.

 Boost sales growth by refining buyer personas, building customer advocacy programs and prioritizing customer retention.

-Pipedrive helps SMBs increase sales growth by tracking sales metrics, automating workflows and accelerating sales cycles with AI –try it free for 14 days.
+Pipedrive helps SMBs increase sales growth by tracking sales metrics, automating workflows and accelerating sales cycles with AI.

 What is sales growth?

-In SMB sales, it also provides key information that small businesses can use to maximize their limited resources, benchmark successes against competitors and make long-term strategic planning decisions that boost overall growth.
+In SMB sales, this metric also provides key information that growing businesses can use to maximize resources, benchmark successes against competitors and make long-term strategic planning decisions that boost sales.

-Imagine an IT company that has achieved 50% sales growth for two consecutive years.
+Imagine an IT company achieves 50% sales growth for two consecutive years.

-If this year’s growth is only half of that, the owner might consider hiring new sales staff or increasing the sales budget to maintain the same rate of growth.
+If this year’s growth is only half that, the owner might consider hiring new sales staff or increasing the sales budget to maintain the same growth rate.

 How to calculate sales growth

-Calculating sales growth is simply a matter of comparing sales in your current period with those in the previous period.
+Calculating sales growth involves comparing sales in your current period with those in the previous period.

 The sales growth rate formula makes this easy: